Angel Investors: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 Why Are Angel Investors Important?

 Inventors of innovative business ventures often cannot provide historical data or relevant experience to back up their financial projections.
 That tends to be a big problem for traditional lenders like banks and venture capitalists (VCs).
 Angel investors are the preferred, and may be the only, source of large-scale funding for many startups.
-In 2014, angel investors presented $24.1 billion to 73,000 small businesses in the U.S. The startup economy couldn't operate without them.
+Each year, angel investors present about $25 billion to 70,000 small businesses in the U.S. The startup economy couldn't operate without them.

 Who Can Be an Angel Investor?